 Andreea – Our UX Research Expert: Andreea is from Timisoara, Romania with a background from user experience (UX) research.
 Her UX knowledge comes in really handy when reviewing survey experience.
 Originally joining HuginX as a freelancer, she is now a regular contributor to site.
 When Andreea is not working with panel reviews, she enjoys old classic movies and she has a passion for baking.

 Is Mobrog a legit survey site?

-Launched in 2011, MOBROG is a part of Splendid Research GmbH, based in Germany.
-Splendid is one of the largest data providers in the market research industry, helping research agencies and businesses improve and launch new products and services.
+Yes, this is a legit survey site.
+Mobrog is a part of the German market research Splendid Research GmbH based in Hamburg.
+This is one of many data providers feeding the market research industry with fresh new respondents.
 As a member of Mobrog, you can trust that your money will be paid out as long as you’ll stick to their rules and provide honest answers.

 Data Privacy: Any reason for concern?

 In general, how it works is that your survey answers will be shared with other 3rd companies, while your PII (personally identifiable information) will remain confidential with Mobrog.
 When filling out surveys, you should not be asked PII questions such as e-mail address and phone number.

 How to get started